Supporting Embedded Content

 Now, clicking on <a> elements will work, which means that you can now cause a frame to navigate to a new page.
 And because a Frame has all the loading and navigation logic that Tab used to have, it just works without any more changes!

-You should now be able to load this example.
-It should look like this:
+You should now be able to load an iframe example.
+It should look like the image shown in Figure 5.

-Repeatedly clicking on the link will add another recursive iframe.
-After clicking twice it should look like this:
+Repeatedly clicking on the link on that page will add another recursive iframe.
+After clicking twice it should look like Figure 6.

 Let’s get the other interactions working as well, starting with focusing an element.
 You can focus on only one element per tab, so we will still store the focus on the Tab, but we’ll need to store the iframe the focused element is on too: